 Following the celebrations of VE Day, meetings were called at postal authorities all over the world to discuss a philatelic tribute in celebration of the allied victory.

 The result was the 1946 Victory Stamp Collection - a collection of 164 stamps from 62 different counties.
-A collection that you can now own today.
+A collection that defied all odds.
+Here’s why.

 164 stamps from 62 different countries

 Even in this digital age, co-ordinating the production of 164 stamps across 62 countries would be a logistical nightmare.
-So in 1946, without the world of modern technology and with the world still reeling from the war and many territories only accessible by ship, it was remarkable that this collection got off the ground at all.
+But in 1946 without the aid of modern technology, with the world still reeling from the war and with many territories only accessible by ship, it was even more remarkable.

 Many territories chose to use a single iconic design distributed by the Crown Agents, showing the Houses of Parliament from across the Thames.
 Other colonies produced their own stamp designs, specifically relevant to their experiences during the war.
 The stamps of Burma are particularly moving as their country was ravaged by the conflict.